Vaccine Requirement Questions

 Even though vaccines are not required for children enrolled in a home-based private school (including PSPs), an Immunization Record (form CDPH 286) should be kept on file with each student’s school records.
 This applies to all home-based private school students ages 6-18.
 The student’s name should be filled in as well as any vaccinations the child has received, regardless of how many or how few (including none).

-HSLDA recommends that if the child fits the above category, you write the following statement, “Home Based Private School Per SB 277” at the top of the Immunization Record – Form CDPH 286 (AKA Blue Card).
+HSLDA recommends that if the child fits the above category, you write the following statement, “Home Based Private School Per SB 277” at the top of the Immunization Record – Form CDPH 286 (AKA Blue Card), if using a Blue Card older than the 2019 version.

 We at FPM are not attorneys, and we are not giving out legal advice.
 Our organization focuses solely on the legislative aspect of protecting private home education.